Skip to main content Scroll Top

 How do I prove L1?

-L1 is detected on a smear test.
-The gynecologist can request the L1 test from the laboratory by referral and the health insurance company will cover the costs.
+L1 is detected on a smear test or a biopsy.
+The gynecologist can request the L1 test from the laboratory by referral and the health insurance company will cover the costs, in most countries worldwide.

 I have the L1 - what now?

 Great!
 Now you can wait and drink tea.
-Your immune system is defending itself against Pap3D.
-However, you should still visit your gynecologist every 6 months for a smear test.
+Your immune system is defending itself against the altered cells.
+Promote your immune system by living healthy; reduce smoking or drinking alcohol if relevant in your life style.
+However, as a kind of watchful waiting, you should still visit your gynecologist every 3-6 months for a smear test.

 I don't have an L1 - what now?